anhinga/fluid/README.md

 some aspects and better in some other aspects than the video natively produced by the software.

+The 30 second video for the default configuration is here: https://youtu.be/KZHQxdZUlSU (see the page of the video for a more detailed description).

 The preprint describing this new development is available at http://www.cs.brandeis.edu/~bukatin/DataFlowGraphsAsMatrices.pdf